JereKuusela/valheim-expand_world_data/README.md

 - clearRadius (default: `0` meters): Extra distance away from location clear areas.
   - Note: By default, only the vegetation center point is checked.
 So big objects can have part of them inside clear areas.
   - If this is a problem, increase the value.
+- clearArea (default: `false`): If set, this vegetation creates a clear area similar to locations (based on `clearRadius`).
+  - When using this, it's important to put the vegetation at top of the file so that it's generated before other vegetation.
+  - Unlike locations, the clear area can't cross zone borders.
+If the vegetation spawns near the border, it may have a smaller clear area.
+  - Use `groupRadius` to move the vegetation away from the zone borders.
 - requiredGlobalKey: List of [global keys](https://valheim.fandom.com/wiki/Global_Keys).
 If all are set, the vegetation is placed.
   - Note: This doesn't affect already generated zones.
 Intended to be used with Upgrade World + Cron Job mods.
 - forbiddenGlobalKey: List of [global keys](https://valheim.fandom.com/wiki/Global_Keys).
 If any is set, the vegetation is not placed.